martinswanson/gradle-example/README.md

         // other repositories e.g. internal company repos }
 ```
-⋅⋅⋅Comment out the following in the `build.gradle` file
+3. Comment out the following in the `build.gradle` file
 ```
     repositories {
         mavenCentral()